CASE STUDY:

 Challenge

 The library launched a laptop lending program to help seniors access online services and stay connected.
-However, many patrons in this audience faced barriers: limited technical experience, lack of confidence, and no access to in-person guidance.
-The challenge was to create a user-friendly guide that translated complex IT instructions into something seniors could navigate on their own.
+Many users faced barriers such as limited technical experience, low confidence, and lack of in-person support.

 Solution